little-apps/RegEditGo/README.md

 # RegEditGo
 Navigates to a Windows Registry key and (possibly) a value name in regedit.exe.
-Instead of just setting ``LastKey`` in ``HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Applets\Regedit``, this utilizes Windows Message to navigate like an actual user would.
+Instead of just setting ``LastKey`` in ``HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Applets\Regedit``, this utilizes Windows Messages to navigate like an actual user would.
 This project is a fork of [JumpTo RegEdit](https://www.codeproject.com/articles/20283/jumpto-regedit) created by Reto Ravasio in August 2007.

 ## License ##
 This project is licensed under the [GNU Lesser General Public License v3](http://www.gnu.org/copyleft/lesser.html).